 If you're looking for a format working best in any format or on any device, it's the skippable video ad.
 With these, both you and the viewer win because the viewer can skip the ad after five seconds.
 At the same time, the five-second viewing still counts toward being a legitimate viewing.

 TrueView ads are the most popular format where you only pay for what people actually view, including the five-second skipping process.
 Recently, YouTube announced they'll be adding even shorter skippable ads to their ads lineup.
 At the same time, these ads would provide the ability to advertise a product in a few seconds as short-form bumpers.

 How Long Should Your Ads Be?

 The length of your ads all depends on the context of how relevant it is to the video you're posting.
 Despite video ads generally gaining more attention from viewers than TV ads, not everyone is going to love them if they don't relate to your content.

 In-stream ads on YouTube give you choices of playing before, in the middle, or at the end of your video.
 They run in 15, 30, or 60-second formats, though you don't have to pay anything unless someone watches at least 30 seconds of the content.

-Take some time to figure what your ads can do to complement your videos in the proper length.
-There isn't any point to advertising if it doesn't work well together with the video content you're posting.
+Take some time to figure out what your ads can do to complement your videos in the proper length.
+There isn't any point in advertising if it doesn't work well together with the video content you're posting.